Individualization in Language Education Conference 2025

 - Classroom discussion as an approach to individualization

-Prof. Dr. Catherine E. Snow is internationally recognized for her work on theories of bilingualism and language acquisition through parent-child interaction, as well as on linguistic and social factors that promote or impair literacy development in reading and writing. - Individual support in today’s multilingual classes in German primary school: Findings from an intervention study on translanguaging to support students’ reading strategies
+Prof. Dr. Catherine E. Snow is internationally recognized for her work on theories of bilingualism and language acquisition through parent-child interaction, as well as on linguistic and social factors that promote or impair literacy development in reading and writing.
+She opened her keynote with the thought-provoking declaration that individualization is "not easy!".
+She explored the challenges faced by teachers managing diverse classrooms with immigrant and second-language learners.
+By providing well-studied examples that foreground students’ voices, Dr. Snow emphasized the importance of utilizing classroom discussion strategically to maximize learning opportunities for all students and enhance their oral language skills, which are vital for literacy development. - Individual support in today’s multilingual classes in German primary school: Findings from an intervention study on translanguaging to support students’ reading strategies

 Discussion forums